necolas/normalize.css/README.md

 ## How to use it

 No other styles should come before Normalize.css.

-It is recommended that you include the `normalize.css` file as untouched library code.

 For more information about how to use it, see the [About normalize.css article](http://nicolasgallagher.com/about-normalize-css/).